How to get cash from a credit card

 How does getting cash from a credit card work?

 There are several ways you might get cash from a credit card.
-But no matter which option you choose, the transaction is classified as a cash advance.
+No matter which option you choose, the transaction is classified as a cash advance.

 With a cash advance, the amount you withdraw against your credit limit is added to your card’s balance.
 And it has to be repaid like other purchases you make with your card.

 Issuers generally charge higher fees and interest rates on cash advances than they do for typical credit card purchases.
-It’s important to understand your credit card’s terms before getting the cash.
+It’s important to understand your credit card’s terms before getting a cash advance.
 And you may want to explore other, less costly options first.

-There are several ways to use your credit card to get cash:
+There are several ways to use your credit card to get cash.
+Here are some potential options:

 Withdraw from an ATM

-The process for using an ATM to withdraw cash from your credit card may vary between ATMs.
+The process for using an ATM to withdraw cash from your credit card may vary.
 But it generally works like this:

 1. Insert your credit card or use a cardless ATM option to access your account.